How to Copy, Move and Rename Files in Linux (Step-by-Step Guide)

 $ ls

-keep in mind that in the examples that have been explained above, when we use an s as in s/old/new, we are actually adding one part of the name with another.
+Remember that in the examples explained above, when we use an s as in s/old/new, we are adding one part of the name with another.
 When we use y we are transliterating that is adding characters from one range to another.
 In Windows, you can use programs like Sensible File Renamer for renaming files or folders in batch.

 MV command tips

 Use mv command (man mv) for this purpose.
-This is similar to the other command except it moves it physically from one place to another place in spite of being duplicated.
+This is similar to the other command except it moves it physically from one place to another despite being duplicated.

 Common options available with this include:

-• i – Interactive: This is used to prompt users if the file they have selected overwrites an existing file in the destination directory.
-This is quite a good option as with this option in cp they shall be given chance to make sure to want to replace an existing file.
+- i – Interactive: This prompts users if the selected file overwrites an existing file in the destination directory.
+This is quite a good option as with this option in cp they shall be given a chance to make sure to want to replace an existing file.

-• F – Force: This is used to override the interactive mode and move without prompting.
-Unless and unless the user knows what he is doing, such as option doesn’t play nice thus be careful while using this.
+- F – Force: This overrides the interactive mode and moves without prompting.
+Unless and unless the user knows what he is doing, such an option doesn’t play nice; thus be careful while using this.

 Use the following command, if you wish to move a file out of your directory to another: